dart-lang/sdk/runtime/vm/service/service.md

   // Function.
   @Library|@Class|@Function owner;

+  // Is this function static?
+  bool static

-  // What kind of function is this?
+  // Is this function const?
-  FunctionKind kind;
+  bool const;

 }
 ```